PaddlePaddle/Paddle/doc/design/ops/sequence_decoder.md

 Let's start from a simple machine translation model that is simplified from [machine translation chapter](https://github.com/PaddlePaddle/book/tree/develop/08.machine_translation) to draw a simple blueprint of what a sequence decoder can do and how to use it.

-The model has an encoder that learns the semantic vector from a sequence, and a decoder which uses the Sequence Decoder to generate new sentences.
+The model has an encoder that learns the semantic vector from a sequence, and a decoder which uses the sequence decoder to generate new sentences.

 **Encoder**
 ```python
 import paddle as pd